 Source: California Department of Forestry and Fire Protection, Fire and Resource Assessment Program, Fire Threat.
 2019.
-Available at https://frap.fire.ca.gov/media/10315/firethreat 19 ada.pdf
+Available at https://frap.fire.ca.gov/media/10315/firethreat_19_ada.pdf

 26 "Fire threat provides a measure of fuel conditions and fire potential in the ecosystem, representing the relative likelihood of "damaging" or difficult to control wildfire occurring for a given area.
 Fire Threat is not a risk assessment by itself, but can be used to assess the potential for impacts on various assets and values susceptible to fire.
-Impacts are more likely to occur and/or be of increased severity for the higher threat classes.
-Fire threat is a combination of two factors: 1) fire probability, or the likelihood of a given area burning, and 2) potential fire behavior (hazard).
-These two factors are combined to create 5 threat classes ranging d) Climate Change and Wildfire Hazard
+Impacts are more likely to occur and/or be of increased severity for the d) Climate Change and Wildfire Hazard